ch-stark/pull-model-blog/pull-model-blog.md

 # Introducing the ArgoCD Application Pull Controller for Open Cluster Management

+Authors: Mike Ng, Christian Stark

 Abstract:

-Argo CD is a graduated CNCF project that takes a GitOps approach to managing and deploying applications on Kubernetes clusters.
-Open Cluster Management (OCM) is a CNCF Sandbox project that is focused on managing a fleet of Kubernetes clusters at scale.
+Argo CD is a CNCF project that utilizes a GitOps approach for managing and deploying applications on Kubernetes clusters.
+On the other hand, Open Cluster Management (OCM) is a CNCF Sandbox project that focuses on managing a fleet of Kubernetes clusters at scale.

-The current Argo CD architecture is provided as a push model, which allows for pushing workload from a centralized cluster to the remote clusters.
-So it requires basically a connection from the control-plane to the remote cluster.

-The pull model offers several advantages over the existing push model.
+Argo CD currently utilizes a push model architecture where workload is pushed from a centralized cluster to remote clusters, requiring a connection between the control-plane and the remote destination.
+However, the pull model offers several advantages over the push model, and Open Cluster Management's architecture aligns better with the pull model.
-It is well researched and documented that hub-spoke patterns generally offer better scalability.
-Remote cluster credentials no longer have to be stored in a centralized environment which offers enhanced security and allows for a more closed air gap environment to use Argo CD.
-If the primary cluster goes down, the other remote clusters can still function independently, which eliminates the single point of failure.

-Open Cluster Management follows mainly an architecture where the Managed-Cluster is connecting to the Hub-Cluster so the new pull model fits better into its architecture.

-The goal of this blog is to highlight that there is a different delivery pattern than the traditional centralized push model approach.
-We will also highlight how to enhance an existing popular project such as Argo CD, without making significant code changes to their Applications.
-By integrating and enhancing capabilities in a more decoupled methodology, the GitOps ecosystem can be expanded at a risk free and accelerated pace.
+One advantage of the pull model is decentralized control, where each cluster has its own copy of the configuration and is responsible for pulling updates on its own.
+This eliminates the need for a centralized system to be aware of all the target clusters and their configurations, making the system more scalable and easier to manage.
+Additionally, the pull model offers better security by reducing the risk of unauthorized access and eliminating the need for remote cluster credentials to be stored in a centralized environment.
+The pull model also provides more flexibility, allowing clusters to pull updates on their own schedule and reducing the risk of conflicts or disruptions.

-Note: One additional goal of this project is to migrate existing native OCM application delivery (AppSubscription users) to ArgoCD.
-So the pull model is designed with the existing OCM AppSubscription users in mind to match their existing use cases.
-The blog highlights mainly the upstream version of RedHatAdvancedCluster-Managed but also explains how to use it with RHACM 2.8 where the feature will be introduced as Tech-Preview.
+The goal of this blog is to highlight the benefits of using a pull model for managing multiple Kubernetes clusters in a CD system like ArgoCD.
+It also explains how to enhance Argo CD without significant code changes to existing applications and how to migrate existing OCM AppSubscription users to ArgoCD.
+The blog mainly focuses on the upstream version of RedHatAdvancedCluster-Managed but also explains how to use it with RHACM 2.8, where the pull model feature will be introduced as Tech-Preview.

 ## OCM key components used in ArgoCD pull model Integration